By default, the keyboard on your Android device is set to capitalize the first letter of every sentence you’re inputting on your messaging app.

 If you can’t locate “System,”, tap the “Additional Settings” button instead.

-Step 3: Once you’re on the “System” page, swipe up until you locate the “Languages and input” option.
-Tap on it once to be redirected to the next page.
+Step 3: Once you’re on the “System” page, swipe up and tap the “Languages and input” option

 Again, on other Android devices, you’ll immediately find “Manage Keyboards” instead of going through the “Languages and input” option.